Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot.md

 - The AI-generated content is returned to dbt Cloud for you to review, edit, and save within your project files.
 - dbt Copilot does not use warehouse data to train AI models.
 - No sensitive data persists on dbt Labs' systems, except for usage data.
-- You can request the deletion of personal or sensitive data within 30 days.
+- Client data, including any personal or sensitive data inserted into the query by the user, is deleted within 30 days by OpenAI.
 - dbt Copilot uses a best practice style guide to ensure consistency across teams.

 :::tip